projectcalico/calico/docs/logging.md

 To change the level, edit the config file at `node_filesystem/templates/bird.cfg.template` by following the [documentation](http://bird.network.cz/?get_doc&f=bird-3.html).
 This will require a rebuild of the calico-node image.

 ## Felix
-Felix is thhe primary Calico agent that runs on each machine that hosts endpoints.
+Felix is the primary Calico agent that runs on each machine that hosts endpoints.

 Directory | Default level
 --- | ---